curlsli/webpack-book/docs/en/developing/03_composing_configuration.md

 Even though *webpack-merge* was designed for this book, it has proven to be an invaluable tool beyond it.
 You can consider it as a learning tool and pick it up in your work if you find it handy.

-T> [webpack-chain](https://www.npmjs.com/package/webpack-chain) provides a fluent API for configuring webpack allowing you to avoid configuration shape-related problems while enabling composition.
+> [webpack-chain](https://www.npmjs.com/package/webpack-chain) provides a fluent API for configuring webpack allowing you to avoid configuration shape-related problems while enabling composition.

-{pagebreak}

 ## Setting Up *webpack-merge*